opencast/pyCA/readme.rst

 Backup Mode
 ***********

-By setting ``BACKUP_AGENT = False`` in the configuration file, the PyCA will go into a backup mode.
+By setting ``backup_mode = False`` in the configuration file, the PyCA will go into a backup mode.
 This means that capture agent will neither register itself at the matterhorn core, nor try to ingest any of the recorded media or set the capture state.
-This is useful if the CA shall be used as back-up in case a regular capture agent fails to record (for whatever reasons).
+This is useful if the CA shall be used as backup in case a regular capture agent fails to record (for whatever reasons).
 Just match the name of the pyCA to that of the regular capture agent.